 Master of Science in Respiratory Care coursework and accreditation information

 The UT Health San Antonio received authorization from the State of Texas to offer the Master's of Science in Respiratory Care, beginning in 2015.
-Our program provides an excellent career opportunity to join the first-approved Master of Science in Respiratory Care professional degree program in Texas and is one of four in the entire nation.
+Our program provides an excellent career opportunity to join the first-approved Master of Science in Respiratory Care professional degree program in Texas and is one of six in the entire nation.
 Our Master of Science in respiratory care is open to students with no prior health care experience.

 The Master of Science in Respiratory Care program at the UT Health San Antonio is two years in length and upon completion, awards the Master of Science in Respiratory Care.

 Our program is designed to prepare excellent clinicians as well as providing a foundation for leadership in management, education, research, and clinical practice.